 We split our testing process into five weighted metrics — Ease of Use, Fitness Impact, Smart Functions, Battery Life, and Display — and assigned a subscore for each model in each set of tests.
 All in all, we conducted over 25 different tests.
 The following sections detail the results and how the LG Watch Sport performed.

 Ease of Use

 This metric carried the highest weight of all in our test, taking responsibility for 30% of the final score.
 We compared the ease at scrolling through the menus, the responsiveness of the touchscreen, water resistance, band swapping compatibility and ease, as well as the charging method on each device to assess overall ease of use.
 The LG Watch Sport did reasonably well, earning a 7 out of 10.
-The graphic below shows how this ranks with its peers.

 To evaluate screen responsiveness, we looked at two different aspects: time to wake, and touch screen navigation.
 These devices all enter a low power consumption sleep mode when your arms are by your sides and then wake when you raise your wrist to view the display.
 The LG would wake after about a half second — faster than most models, but still a noticeable delay.
 The best models — the Apple Watch Series 2 and the Samsung Gear S3 woke almost instantaneously.
 The touchscreen was responsive and easy to use, with not frustrating lag or twitchiness.

 This model lost some points as it lacks the abilities to swap wristbands — the band conceals an antenna, therefore making it impossible for the user to replace.
 However, it does have a crown scroll — a fantastic way to quickly navigate through the menus and it keeps your touch screen fingerprint free!